farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 - Likely design changes
 - Project scale

-Seen another way, architecture is understanding the problem domain.
+Seen another way, architecture is [understanding the problem domain](../_posts/2022-02-18-Programming-is-Problem-Modeling.md).
 [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) is one of the most popular design methodologies.
-It prescribes that software should reflect the problem it solves and provides various techniques.
+It prescribes that software should reflect the problem it solves and provides various techniques for understanding and reflecting the domain.
 For example, sub-domains (or separable responsibilities of the problem domain) can often be discovered by considering business departments.

 My main lines of thought include
 - [Essence vs accident](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf): What is a fundamental part of the problem, versus what could change by circumstance